outpaddling/LPJS/README.md

-Large HPC clusters are dominated by Redhat Enterprise Linux and its derivatives for good reasons, such as commercial support for the operating system and support for commercial science and engineering applications such as ANSYS, Fluent, Abacus, etc.  The need to support a wide range of commercial and open source software on very large clusters has led to the prohibitive complexity of mainstream existing batch systems.
+Large HPC clusters are dominated by Redhat Enterprise Linux and its derivatives for good reasons, such as commercial support for the operating system and support for commercial science and engineering applications such as ANSYS, Fluent, Abacus, etc.  The need to support a wide range of commercial and open source software on very large clusters has led to the prohibitive complexity of most existing batch systems.

 In contrast, the LPJS project is committed to the following design principals:

-- KISS (Keep it simple, stupid).
-We will not allow LPJS to fall victim to creeping feature syndrome.
+- KISS (Keep it simple, stupid): We will not allow LPJS to fall victim to creeping feature syndrome.

-- Complete portability.
-Our primary intention is to foster research and development of HPC clusters using any POSIX operating system on any hardware or cloud platform.
+- Complete portability: Our primary intention is to foster research and development of HPC clusters using any POSIX operating system on any hardware or cloud platform.

-- Minimal configuration.
-HPC sysadmins should only be required to provide information that is difficult to determine automatically.
+- Minimal configuration: HPC sysadmins should only be required to provide information that is difficult to determine automatically.
 E.g. compute node hardware specifications shall be automatically detected on all platforms.
 Most configuration parameters will simply be overrides of reasonable defaults.

+- Unambiguous and intuitive user interface: Commands and options are spelled out in a way that is easy to remember and won't be confused with others.

 Note that THERE IS NOTHING INHERENTLY COMPLICATED ABOUT AN HPC CLUSTER.
 In its most basic form, it's just a LAN with some software to manage